-While the estimate of a 9-23 percent decrease in diarrhea incidence caused by an increase in competition is approximate, and involves many assumptions and caveats, the effect is reasonably large.
-For comparison, the roll-out of a new municipal sanitation system in Salvador Brazil decreased diarrhea by 22 percent (Barreto et al. 2007), with the impact being twice as large in higher risk areas.
-Also in Salvador, using earlier data, Moraes et al. (2003) found that childhood diarrhea was 33 percent lower in neighborhoods with proper drainage and sanitation.
+diarrhea by 22% (Barreto et al., 2007), with the impact being twice as large in higher risk areas.
+Also in Salvador, using earlier data, Moraes et al. (2003) found that childhood diarrhea was 33% lower in neighborhoods with proper drainage and sanitation.
 Thus, decreasing collusion in mechanized desludging markets could have similar impacts on health as building improved drainage and sewerage systems - a much more expensive and disruptive undertaking.